ChrisPritchard/ctf-writeups/TIPS-AND-TRICKS.md

 stty raw -echo; fg
 ```

-the above also prevents Ctrl + C killing the reverse shell
+the above also prevents Ctrl + C killing the reverse shell. if the shell dies, your shell will be boned as no commands sent will be returned. to fix this: type reset and press enter (Thanks TryHackMe)

+catching better shells by default (needs rlwrap to be installed):

+`rlwrap nc -lvnp <port>`

 bypassing url encoding if doing something sneaky like get[cmd]: